-The measurement results for the investigated section show that the deformations vary from 100 to 250 mm at the beginning and the middle of the section and to an amount of about 50 mm at the transition to the more competent Aare Massif.
+The measurement results for the investigated section show that the deformations vary from 100 to 250 mm at the beginning and the middle of the section and decrease to a value of about 50 mm at the transition to the more competent Aare Massif.
 The measurable deformations from the numerical simulations without a depth-dependent Young's modulus vary from about 750 mm at the beginning to about 70 mm at the end of the investigated section.
 With the implementation of the depth-dependent Young's modulus these deformations decrease to 180 mm at the beginning and 30 mm at the end of the investigated section.
-Figure 4 shows that deformations are over-predicted by far when using only a homogenous Young's modulus.
+Figure 5 shows that deformations are over-predicted by far when using only a homogenous Young's modulus.
 With the use of a depth-dependent stiffness approach the simulation results meet the measurements from the construction site.
+The axial extrusion varies between 50 and 230 mm for the different RH-Extensometers.
+Comparison with the measured core extrusion shows that the simulation results are in good comparison with most of the measurement results from the RH-Extensometers installed at the construction site.
+Fig. 6: a Simulation results for different steel arches installation distances (radial deformations). b Core extrusion when installing the steel arches 20 m behind the face